Skip to content

 However, the trade mark owner can challenge your claims by demonstrating they have used the trade mark in some way over the past five years.
 If they can prove this, they will be able to maintain their registration and stop any revocation proceedings.
 Further, if the original trade mark owner cannot show genuine use of the trade mark five years before the revocation application, they can also show that they have valid reasons for the non-use of the mark.
 For example, export or legal reasons.

-Before beginning any legal proceedings, you should contact the registered trade mark owner and discuss the possibility of transferring or selling the mark.
+Before initiating any legal proceedings, you could also contact the registered trade mark owner and discuss the possibility of them transferring or selling the mark.

 Suppose you decide to go ahead with legal proceedings.
 In that case, it is also advisable to seek legal assistance from an intellectual property lawyer to ensure you are progressing through the process correctly.